 The manufacturers of pans of the best-known brands are not (necessarily) the same ones that manufacture the non-stick coatings.
 However, they reach agreements with the manufacturers of the coatings.

 Therefore, it is important to know who makes the most important part of the pan, and the one that prevents food from sticking.
 Most of the best non-stick pans are manufactured in Germany, although if you are looking for quality/price, there are many options in national brands.
 The best manufacturers have been those who have traditionally put their stamp on the best pots and pans.
-Now, they also have ranges of pans that don’t stick.
+Now, they also have range of pans that don’t stick.

 The advantage of buying a frying pan from a well-known brand is that you know what you are buying.